-These are Oregon’s free fishing days in 2023:
+Here are Oregon’s free fishing weekends in 2024:

-You must still follow all the other rules, such as catch limits, local or seasonal closures, etc. So our best advice is to study statewide, zone, and specific water regulations before heading out.
+However, you must still follow all the other rules, such as catch limits, local or seasonal closures, etc. So, our best advice is to study statewide, zone, and specific water regulations before heading out.

 The long-standing traditional Free Fishing Weekend is held the first Saturday and Sunday in June, which is when the Oregon State Parks traditionally waives fees at its many locations.